 What makes these banana pancakes special

 There's no shortage of “pancake” recipes on the Internet.
 But these are classic banana pancakes, no air quotes.
 With only a few ingredients, they taste like gluten free banana bread in a naturally gluten free pancake!
+But they're naturally gluten free like our almond flour banana bread.

 They aren't just classic pancakes served with a few bananas on top of the stack.
 They're also more than just pancakes with bananas baked onto one side of the pancake as the other side cooks.